-- In the case of home-schooled nominees where the parent is the teacher of record or de facto teacher, the parent may accompany the student nominee as teacher mentor.
+- In the case of home-schooled nominees where the parent is the teacher of record or de facto teacher, the parent may accompany the student nominee as a teacher mentor.

 - Selection Criteria and Process

-From the total pool of nominees, a maximum of 100 participants (students and teachers) will be selected to participate in the TJSHS event on March 8-9, 2018.
+From the total pool of nominees, a maximum of 100 participants (students and teachers) will be selected to participate in the TJSHS event on February 28-March 1, 2019.
 In selecting participants, preference will be given to students who are submitting research papers for presentation, students submitting research poster presentations and their teacher mentors.

 - The primary criterion for selecting participants submitting research papers is academic merit and the quality of the student’s research.
 In the context of this primary criterion, consideration will be given as well to our goals of achieving statewide representation and diversity, including candidates from both rural and urban schools as well as underrepresented groups.